TosbackCgusBridge-Bot/CGUs-versions/Foursquare/Privacy Policy.md

 Compliance with Law, Protection of Rights and Corporate Events

-We may share data (i) if we are required to do so by law or legal process (such as a court order or subpoena). (ii) in response to requests by government agencies, such as law enforcement authorities. (iii) to establish, exercise or defend our legal rights. (iv) when we believe disclosure is necessary or appropriate to prevent physical or other harm or financial loss. (v) in connection with an investigation of suspected or actual illegal activity. or (vi) to protect the rights, property, or safety of Foursquare and our products and services, our employees, or users and others.
+We may share data (i) if we are required to do so by law or legal process (such as a court order or subpoena); (ii) in response to requests by government agencies, such as law enforcement authorities; (iii) to establish, exercise or defend our legal rights; (iv) when we believe disclosure is necessary or appropriate to prevent physical or other harm or financial loss; (v) in connection with an investigation of suspected or actual illegal activity; or (vi) to protect the rights, property, or safety of Foursquare and our products and services, our employees, or users and others.

 We may also share data as part or in anticipation of a business sale, merger, consolidation, investment, change in control, transfer of substantial corporate assets, reorganization, liquidation, or similar business transaction or corporate event.